 - Breakthrough - Round-based symmetrical assault mode where teams fight to capture a central neutral control point (or "deploying the Breaker").
 Once a team deploys the Breaker, they must capture their enemy's control point (or "hacking the Vault") to win the round.
 If they fail to hack the Vault, the other team wins the round.
 Added on September 25, 2018 and requires the Forsaken expansion for use in Private Matches.

-- Scorched - Similar to Clash.
+- Scorched / Team Scorched - Similar to Rumble / Clash.
 All loadouts are replaced with one weapon with very high ammo: the Scorch Cannon.
-Added on August 21, 2018 and not available in Private Matches.
+Added on August 21, 2018 and are available in Private Matches.

 - Endless Vale - Nessus (Arcadian Valley)